datakurre/blog/content/blog/2020/04/refreshing-cms-in-a-theme-with-plone/index.md

 Configurable blocks with Theme Fragments
 ----------------------------------------

-the days when it was enough to theme the existing features of a CMS are long gone.
+The days when it was enough to theme the existing features of a CMS are long gone.
 On the contrary, nowadays it seems that themes redefine the required features.
 Lucky us, not only was Plone there from the very beginning, Plone itself started as a themed user interface for Zope Content Management Framework.
 While the details have changed, in my opinion, Plone could still market itself as a low-code platform for web content management.

 ![](configurable-tile.png)